Comox Valley Strengthening Community Workshops and Training Opportunities

 Location: Virtual - LINK to training will be sent after registration.
 Please ensure your email address is provided.

-Date: N/A [Training must be completed within 90 days.]
+Register anytime *This training is at your own pace [Training must be completed within 90 days.]

 Click to register